UKVeteran/Mechanical-Ventilation-Prediction/README.md

-# Steps to follow to create an API and connect it to world
+# Steps to follow to create an API and connect it to the world

 1. Use **FastAPI** to create an API for your model create a .py file pip install fastapi